 A paper on the design and feasibility evaluations of Healing Spaces was published as part of the proceedings of the PETRA ’20 Conference on PErvasive Technologies Related to Assistive Environments.
 I contributed to the paper as second author, particularly in section 4.1 describing the RITE study, which I led during the project’s development.

 Named Best Novelty Paper at PETRA 2020 Best Paper Awards

 I was a presenter at BTS: A Global Interdisciplinary Conference Project in January 2020, where I shared “Hey ARMY, Play This: A Game Design Analysis of ARMYPEDIA.”
 The conference was organized by and hosted at Kingston University in London.

 I was contracted as a game user researcher with the indie studio That’s Not A Game.
-I am leading research and playtesting for a two-player mobile game that sparks deep conversations between friends, Cute Animals & Tough Questions (title pending).
+I led research and playtesting for Wild Honesty, a two-player game that sparks deep conversations between friends which was formatted for mobile at the time.

 I was a game user researcher on The Best Place to Be, a student project at USC.

 The Best Place to Be is a 2.5-dimensional narrative adventure game in which players control a lone character who abandons home to search for utopia in a desolate retro-future overrun by colossal, nightmarish creatures.

 I was the research lead for a project by The Being Academy.
 I provided the designer with a perspective on positive psychology research and behavioral health interventions, and was also involved in playtest survey design.